 The typical project team consists of some highly specialized database developers missing the big picture and a project manager without academic and hands-on experience in Data Warehousing, one shortage often accompanied by a lack of good relations with business departments or even fundamental project management skills.
-Without the support of a technical lead (Teradata expert) which is capable of taking over the roles of the architect and the general modeling of the solution, project delays and failure are most likely.
+Without the support of a technical lead (Teradata expert), which can take over the roles of the architect and the general modeling of the solution, project delays and failure are most likely.

 6. Not understanding the Target Architecture and involved Tools

-We should never forget, that data warehousing is, at the end of the day, a very technical topic.
-The technical component si all too often considered a low-prestige subsidiary location.
+We should never forget that data warehousing is a very technical topic at the end of the day.
+The technical component is all too often considered a low-prestige subsidiary location.

-Solid education of people involved is required at many levels, in-depth knowledge and fluency are needed in the fields of Teradata, ETL-Tools (Data Stage, Informatica, Ab Initio) and Reporting Tools (Cognos, Business Objects, Microstrategy).
+The solid education of people involved is required at many levels.
+In-depth knowledge and fluency are needed in Teradata, ETL-Tools (Data Stage, Informatica, Ab Initio), and Reporting Tools (Cognos, Business Objects, Microstrategy).

-Too often, the interaction of these different technical components is not getting enough attention and performance is almost always ignored completely at the beginning of the project.
+Too often, these different technical components’ interaction is not getting enough attention, and performance is almost always ignored completely at the beginning of the project.
 Often, omitted clarification of professional interaction and compatibility of various software can’t be handled anymore at a later time.
 One ends up in a minefield of workarounds upon workarounds and never-ending issues around new releases that soon start to lead a life of its own.

 7. Budgetary Dishonesty and an Atmosphere of Dissimulation